-McInally replaces Cherry after hotel stair slip
+McInally replaces Cherry after hotel stairs slip

 |Coverage: Full commentary of every game across BBC Radio 5 Live, Radio 5 Live Sports Extra and Radio Scotland, plus text commentary on the BBC Sport website and app.

-Dave Cherry is out of Scotland's World Cup squad due to concussion suffered after slipping on hotel stairs.
+Dave Cherry is out of Scotland's World Cup squad with a concussion suffered after slipping on hotel stairs.

 Stuart McInally will replace hooker Cherry, 32, who sustained the head injury during "an accident in the team hotel" earlier this week.